Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 The polio vaccine can be given as a shot by itself.
 Or it can be combined with another vaccine:

-The advantage of a combined vaccines is that there are fewer shots.
-The health care provider can tell you if the combined vaccine is right for your child.
+The advantage of a combined vaccine is that there are fewer shots.
+The provider can tell you if the combined vaccine is right for your child.

 The most common side effects are soreness at the injection site or fever.
 Serious side effects may include an allergic reaction.